Irreducibility properties of Keller maps: Irreducibility lemmas for polynomials with unimodular gradients

-\begin{proof} 1) $\Longrightarrow$ 2) follows from Corollary 2 of \cite[Th.\@ 37]{MR1770638}, because $f + x_{n+1} g$ is irreducible if $\gcd\{f,g\} \in \bar{K}^{*}$.
 If $\jac f$ and $\jac g$ are linearly dependent as row vectors over $\bar{K}(x)$, then the formula in 3) equals zero, so assume the opposite.
 Then $f$ and $g$ are algebraically independent over $\bar{K}$.
 Suppose that 2) holds.
 Then $p$ and $q$ are algebraically independent over $\bar{K}$ as well, and by the chain rule

 Hence $\det \jac_{p,q}(f,g)$ divides the formula in 3).
 Since both entries of $\jac_{p,q} f$ are contained in $\bar{K}[p,q]$, and both entries of $\jac_{p,q} g$ are linear combinations over $\bar{K}$ of terms $p^iq^j$ with $i+j\geq 1$, we have $\det \jac_{p,q}(f,g) \in \bar{K}[p,q] \setminus \bar{K}$, and 3) follows.
 This gives 2) $\Longrightarrow$ 3). \end{proof}